azmanramli/laravel-ldap/README.md

-# Laravel 11 + Fortify + FortifyUI + FortifyUI Tabler + LDAP
+# Laravel 11 + FortifyUI + FortifyUI Tabler + LDAP

 ## About

-Perhaps this should be done differently.
-But this works for me now.
-With Laravel 11, things are a bit different and FortifyUI is not working correctly out of the box.
+With Laravel 11, some things have changed — and while FortifyUI isn’t working perfectly out of the box, this setup works well for me at the moment.

-I need a boilerplate for Laravel with the Tabler Admin template.
-So this is it.
+This is a Laravel boilerplate project that integrates the Tabler Admin Template for a clean and modern UI.

+It’s already configured with the required connection details (provided by me), so it’s ready to run.

+By default, new users are assigned the "user" role.
+You can easily update roles directly from the database or customize it further to fit your preference.

 ## Requirement